cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 a couple of 'Big Swing' ideas.
 That really set me off on the path to think about how I could do some fun things to make this talk very 'me'.

-3/13 - All week I'd been tracking a potentially record breaking blizzard that was due to hit us in CO right around the time I was supposed to speak at the Boulder Ruby meetup in person.
+**March 13 -** All week I'd been tracking a potentially record breaking blizzard that was due to hit us in CO right around the time I was supposed to speak at the Boulder Ruby meetup in person.
 My small mountain town is a little over an hour from Boulder under normal conditions and the last strech requires me heading